What we can do to affect positive change for Earth and humanity

 In Ken Burns’ documentary, The National Parks: America’s Best Idea, a paradox was cited where Congress debated over whether or not the Grand Canyon should become a “national park” or remain a “national monument.”
 The former restricts a park against any human use other than tourism.
-I cite it here because it very well represents the distinction we made between “surface ecology” and “deep ecology” in post #2 dated August 18, 2019.
+I cite it here because it very well represents the distinction we made between “surface ecology” and “deep ecology” in a prior posting.
 At base, it points to aspects of human nature that often come in conflict—the urge to “use” the material world in order to build, create wealth and expand, and the urge to “appreciate” it toward lifting the spirit and enriching the soul.
 In essence, when it comes to the environment, we have and continue to oppose the physical and the spiritual (in the reverence sense, not the religious).
-The irony is that these are properties of whole and living systems—individuals, societies, nations and species.

 What could change the direction of today’s civilization?
 It is my deep conviction that the only option is a change in the sphere of the spirit, in the sphere of human conscience.
 It is not enough to invent new machines, new regulations, new institutions.
 We must develop a new understanding of the true purpose of our existence on this Earth.
 Only by making such a fundamental shift will we be able to create new models of behavior and a new set of values for the planet.

-Closer to home, there are everyday things we can do to reduce or impact on the environment:
+Closer to home, there are everyday things we can do to reduce our impact on the environment:

 - Take shorter showers.